 A 793-foot pressure zone will serve the higher areas in the northerly portion of the planning area with elevations up to 643 feet, and a 712-foot pressure zone will serve the lower area, primarily along Poway Road with elevations up to 562 feet.
 These two zones will also be interconnected via pressure reducing stations to provide additional reliability.
-In addition to these two main pressure zones the higher elevation areas in the southeasterly and southwesterly portion of the planning area will be served by the creation of an 810-foot pressure zone, with a possible connection to the proposed Miramar Ranch North 1020-foot pressure zone via pressure reducers and extensions.
+In addition to these two main pressure zones the higher elevation areas in the southeasterly and southwesterly portion of the planning area will be served by the creation of an 810-foot pressure zone through the construction of a water pump station to boost the 712-foot pressure zone, with a possible connection to the proposed Miramar Ranch North 1020-foot pressure zone via pressure reducers and extensions.